 - egg wash for pie crust: 1 large egg beaten with 1 Tablespoon milk or heavy cream

 - 2 and 1/2 cups (250g) coarsely chopped pecans (a very rough chop!)

 - 3 large eggs

 - 1 cup (240ml) dark corn syrup*

-- 1/2 cup (100g) packed dark brown sugar
+- 1/2 cup (100g) packed light or dark brown sugar

 - 1 and 1/2 teaspoons pure vanilla extract